joereddington/joereddington.github.io/diary/index.md

 I'm failing at this, how would I write it for reddit.

-I hired influencers to help teenagers make resources about fake profiles on social mediai and they've had great results.
+We hired influencers to help teenagers make resources about fake profiles on social media and they've had great results.

 Three groups of students in different schools interviewed a set of influencers on private zoom calls and used that content as the basis for creating resources for other students.

 Those resources were given to the rest of the schools and, when we tested everybody, we found that their ability to critically evaluate the content they see on the internet went up improved nicely.

-It boils down to "Teenagers are probably not going to listen to parents or teachers about social media, so let's meet them
+It boils down to "Teenagers are probably not going to listen to parents or teachers about social media, so let's meet them where they are because they *are* going to listen to influencers".
+There's lots of nice comments on <a href=http://www.projectreal.co.uk/>projectreal.co.uk</a>.

-Some nice comments, numbers, on projectreal.co.uk

 ## 29/09/21 07:28 to 07:54, +EQT processing
 * Open on public.